 When can my electric service be disconnected in Texas?

-- If you don’t pay your bill on time or don’t make arrangements with the REP to pay the charges you owe over time.
+You don’t pay your electric bill on time or make a plan to pay what you owe.

-- If the service is unauthorized or hooked up without a service contract.
+– The service is unauthorized or hooked up without a contract.

-- If the power company’s equipment, such as the meter, has been tampered with.
+– Equipment like the power company’s meter has been tampered with.

-A REP cannot disconnect your service for the following reasons:
+You cannot be disconnected for the following reasons:

-– If a previous resident of your home didn’t pay his/her electric bill on time.
+– If a previous resident of your home did not pay their electric bill.

-- For not paying charges unrelated to electric service.
+– Not paying charges unrelated to electric service.

-- For failure to pay an estimated bill other than a bill rendered pursuant to an approved meter-reading plan.
+– Failure to pay an estimated bill other than a meter-reading plan bill.

 What if my electric service contract is canceled for non-payment?

-If you fail to meet your obligations by the disconnection date, your service may be shut off the next day unless that day is a weekend or holiday.
+If you don’t pay your bill by the date in the letter, your electricity might be turned off the next day, unless it’s a weekend or holiday.